Skip to content

 NOTE: For a fee, you may also order some of these supplies from Housing through optional services by ordering them in advance.

-• One, two and three bedroom unfurnished apartments are located in the Medical Plaza Towers, West Village and East Village which are about ten minutes from campus.
+• One, two and three bedroom furnished and unfurnished apartments are located in the Sunnyside Apartments, West Village and East Village which are about ten minutes from campus.
 Shuttle and bus service is available.
+Secure bicycle storage is also available for Sunnyside residents.

 Home Stay Program